Death is no stranger to the rundown rental housing owned and managed by the Agapion family in Greensboro.

 The gruesome discovery prompted a call to a building inspector.

 “The inspector determined that the permits were not obtained by the Agapion defendant and Arco Realty for this electrical work,” the suit alleges.
 “The inspector further found that the electrical system had bare wires, dangerous conditions, unsafe wiring, and electrical work that did not meet code.”

 The lawsuit was filed by Gary Hickenbottom’s widow, Carissa Hickenbottom, who lives in Ohio.
 The suit names family patriarch Basil “Bill” Agapion, various family members and ownership entities, along with the city of Greensboro as defendants.
 Carissa Hickenbottom is seeking at least $25,000 plus interest to cover damages, including “funeral expenses, pain and suffering, loss of service, protection, care, assistance, society, companionship, comfort, guidance, kindly offices and advice, among other things.”
+The family had not opted for any pre paid funeral plans, and that alone might have sent them back more than $500.
 The suit asserts claims of negligence against both the Agapion family and the city, and a claim of wrongful death against the Agapions.

 Hickenbottom describes “continual violations of local building codes” by Arco Realty as “willful and wanton behavior” that was motivated by the pursuit of profit.